annereinarz/MultilevelMCMCExaHyPE/README.md

 This is the MUQ interface for ExaHyPE.
 To run a MCMC chain you need to install both ExaHyPE and MUQ first.

 In ExaHyPE it is important to use the reinarz/muq branch and to switch Peano to the muq branch as well.
+Also, in muq, currently use the linus/mimcmc branch until that is merged in master.
 You must then run the toolkit

   ../../../Toolkit/toolkit.sh ../SWE_MC_ADERDG.exahype2